How ‘Light My Fire’ and Jim Morrison Ignited Ukraine’s ’90s Youth

 The Doors concert poster, Kyiv

-In 2012, two of the original creators of “Light My Fire,” former Doors members Ray Manzarek and Robby Krieger, performed in Ukraine at a Kyiv venue.
+In 2012, two of the original creators of “Light My Fire,” former Doors members Ray Manzarek and Robby Krieger, performed in Kyiv.

-Who would have thought that today fire, light, and warmth are not just empty symbols for us but vital necessities?
-December 8 marked another birthday of Jim Morrison, and his work remains relevant even after many years.
+Who would have thought that today fire, light, and warmth are not just empty symbols but vital necessities?
+December 8 marked another birthday of Jim Morrison, and his work remains relevant decades later.
 May this song once again light up your home with bright illumination and warm you in the winter cold.

 The Doors performing “Light My Fire” on the TV show Malibu U